bseddon/XBRL/README.md

 These tests are performed nightly to provide an overview of the status of the source code.

+### Statistics

+This project comprises 70117 lines in 231 files

 ## About the project

 The XBRLQuery project started as an idea to take the regulatory information companies must produce and extend that use within organizations.
 The benefit